Submission Guidelines British Columbia History Magazine

 All contributors who submit content, including articles and images, to British Columbia History magazine are asked to follow the guidelines below.

-- Before submitting, be sure that you are familiar with the magazine’s current range, approach and style.
-We suggest that you read one or more current issues cover to cover.
+- Before submitting, become familiar with the magazine’s current range, approach and style.

 - Provide your submission in electronic format with file extension .doc or .rtf.